arav06/aws-fundies/aws-services-fundamentals.md

 * Can be used to host static websites and other static resources such as pictures/videos

 S3 is used by game companies when they wish to roll out a new update as it is extremely easy to put the file in the bucket and then we can simply push the update via a URL

+In S3, the place where objects are stored are known as buckets

 #### Storage classes